vuepress-reco/vuepress-theme-reco/docs/en/docs/theme/auto-set-category.md

 date: 2021-12-12 17:58:24
 ---

-In order to save the user's time and cost, the theme can be set to automatically set the classification for the `markdown` file, that is, the name of the folder where the file is located is set to the value of the `categories` of the `frontmatter` of the file, but only for the `blogs` and `docs` files in the document root directory The `markdown` files in the folder are valid.
+In order to save the user's time and cost, the theme can be set to automatically set the category for the `markdown` file, that is, the name of the folder where the file is located is set to the value of the `categories` of the `frontmatter` of the file, but only for the `blogs` and `docs` files in the document root directory The `markdown` files in the folder are valid.

 ```
 .